 Ability to speak and write effectively.

-Skill in using a computer, computerized work order system, and time and attendance systems.
+Skill in using a computer, computerized work order and time and attendance system.

 A high school diploma or a Certificate of General Educational Development (GED).